Vascular Plants of North Carolina

 "Endemic to the middle Coastal Plain of se.
 NC and e.
 SC."
 (Weakley 2023)

 AbundanceRare, but locally uncommon; can grow in sizable patches.
-The NCNHP database contains about 11 records, only about 6 of them recent.
-The NCNHP considers H. floridanus as a State Threatened species; however, as Weakley (2024) is firm in that H. floridanus does not occur in NC but our population is instead an undescribed species, this taxon has no State Status by NCNHP.
-At a minimum, the website editors suggest SR-L (Limited range).
+The NCNHP database contains about 11 records, only about 6 of them recent; however, Ungberg et al. (2024) say "we documented twelve previously unknown populations during fieldwork for this study" and thus they recommend a State Rank of S2.
+The NCNHP considers H. floridanus as a State Threatened species; however, as Weakley (2024) is firm in that H. floridanus does not occur in NC but our population is instead an undescribed species (now H. waccamawensis), this taxon has no State Status by NCNHP.
+Now that this "undescribed species" has now been described, and H. floridanus does not now exist in NC, that State Threatened status technically belongs to H. waccamawensis.
+The website editors have thus put T = Threatened in brackets to indicate this temporary status.

 Habitat"Loamy pine savannas."
 (Weakley 2023) Wet Longleaf Pine-Wiregrass savannas and seepages, powerlines through these habitats.
 Most NC populations grow in roadside rights-of-way, and few in truly natural habitats.
 Ungberg mentions that many of these NC sites are not as all damp but are more in mesic soil conditions.